andychiem19/retro-vendor/README.md

 - RTL design and verification with FSM control, testbenches, and waveform debugging in GTKWave
 - Hardware-synthesizable I/O management using debouncing and edge-detection for real-world inputs
-- HDMI signal generation with clocked video timing logic for digital display output on FPGA
+- VGA signal generation with clocked video timing logic for digital display output
+- TMDS encoding and manual serialization of data signals

 ---